Listen instead on your Monday Morning Drive:

 But the most common reason for downscaling is the need to run at a lower revenue number to optimize profitability.
 Common sense sometimes dictates that you can make more money by accepting less revenue.

 I can’t tell you how many clients I’ve seen come to the realization that revenue isn’t everything.
-“My company would make more money and I would have a better life if we just did less business,” they say.
+“My company would make more money and I’d have a better life if we just did less business,” they say.
 “How quickly can we do that?”

 But they can’t do it — not quickly, at least.
 That’s because their business isn’t scalable.
 Downscaling would cause massive layoffs.
 They might have to find a smaller building to lease and sell off inventory.
 In short, they have too much infrastructure in place to downsize quickly.

-Bottom line: The optimum size of an organization is having enough resources to sell, plan, and service the volume of business that will deliver a good profit.
+Bottom line: The optimum size of an organization is having enough resources to sell, plan, and service the volume of business that’ll deliver a good profit.

 In order to achieve this, you have to be scalable in both directions — up and down — as the circumstance requires.